jbavari/jbavari.github.io/source/_posts/2015-11-05-using-ionic-2-dot-0-generators.markdown

 Here's a GIF of what it looks like:

 {% img [pic] /images/IonicV2Generators.gif [250] [250] [Ionic 2.0- Page generator example] %}

+I'd like to also note, Ionic 2 is much smoother than a GIF would allow.

 ## Wiring up sass